mnieber/dodo-commands/doc/goals.rst

 *********************************

 The Dodo Commands system supports various goals.
-The following list skips some of the details, but gives a general overview:
+The following list skips some of the details, but gives a general overview.
+To see a use-case, visit this `page <https://github.com/mnieber/dodo_commands>`_.

 Single entry point to run a variety of command scripts
 ======================================================